mathbunnyru/funny-cpp/3. prime/ANSWER.md

 3. Microsoft's STL always gives a power of `2`.

-4. I didn't look at the sources of STLs, please, feel free to make some PRs if I'm wrong.
+4. I (almost) didn't look at the sources of STLs, please, feel free to make some PRs if I'm wrong.